 The City of Georgetown budget affects every resident in our City.
 How we allocate your taxpayer dollars and monthly costs as utility customers determine the level of service you get in return for City functions, like providing electricity, drinking water, resources to respond to emergencies, well-maintained streets, a world-class library, and accessible trails.
 Because we ask you, our residents, to trust us with your hard-earned income, we asked for your service priorities and made sure the budget reflected them.

 The Georgetown City Council adopted the Fiscal Year 2021 budget on Sept.
 22. The adopted FY2021 budget totals $396 million and decreases the City’s property tax rate by $0.002, making it the lowest of all cities in the Austin area with a population greater than 20,000.
 The average homestead property in Georgetown decreased in taxable value by 2.3 percent, down from $284,765 in FY2020 to $278,001 in FY2021.
 Coupled with the decrease in the property tax rate, it is anticipated the average homeowner in Georgetown will pay $34 less in property tax in the upcoming year.
 The adopted budget did not change from the proposed budget, which is linked below.
-The adopted budget book will be available sometime this fall.
+The adopted budget book will be available sometime this winter.

 The overall focus of the FY2021 budget is to preserve and maintain City services, in response both to continued growth and uncertainty from the COVID-19 pandemic.
 It addresses public and Council priorities through utility and transportation infrastructure development, public safety improvements, long-range planning initiatives, economic development achievements, and sustaining City service levels.
 The budget takes a conservative outlook for the next fiscal year, with the overall budget coming in 10 percent lower than the adopted FY2020 budget.
 The General Fund, which pays for several, critical services like public safety, streets, library services, and parks and recreation, increased by 3.7 percent – lower than the city’s population growth of 7.2 percent.